 Tiffany gives Antonio the credit for making the most of his physical therapy.
 “After all he had been through, it would have been easy for Antonio to give up.
 He’d had three surgeries and months of therapy, but instead of getting down, he pushed himself harder so he could play basketball again.”

 “In the beginning I was like, ‘I can’t do this,’” Antonio admitted.
 “But on a scale of 1 to 10, I missed basketball a 10.
-My goal was to get back to play my freshman year, but Dr. Pacicca and Tiffany wouldn’t release me.
-They said I wasn’t ready.”
+My goal was to get back to play my freshman year, but I wasn’t released yet - I wasn’t ready.”

-Though Antonio said he was disappointed initially, he realizes now that Dr. Pacicca and Tiffany had his best interests at heart.
+Though Antonio said he was disappointed initially, he realizes now that Tiffany had his best interests at heart.
 “I still had a lot of work to do on my own, and I worked harder once I learned that’s what it was going to take,” he said.